mitselek/touch-tone/docs/phone-specifications.md

 # Custom Bedside Phone Specifications for Elderly Blind User

+## Executive Summary

+This document outlines the specifications for a custom bedside phone designed specifically for an elderly blind user.
+The phone features large tactile buttons instead of a screen, with a customizable layout of 4-8 buttons arranged in two columns.
+The device supports customizable tactile button caps that can be arranged as pairs or as single larger buttons covering an entire row.

+The phone integrates a substantial LiPo battery for extended off-grid operation, high-quality speaker for clear calls, and uses either an ESP32 or Arduino microcontroller with a 4G module for cellular connectivity.
+Key accessibility features include movement-based call answering, battery status notifications via SMS, and hardware-level vibration feedback.

+The device is designed for continuous operation as a stationary, mains-powered unit with a USB-C port for backup power.
+Power management includes an always-on design with low-power optimization and comprehensive battery monitoring.
+The phone provides audio and vibration feedback for important operations and status changes, enhancing usability for the visually impaired user.

 ## Core Features

 *   **No Screen:** The device will have no visual display.